tryoxiss/bonfire-web-client/CODESTYLE.md

 We follow our Beautiful Code Style for all source code.
 Below is a basic list of what that means.

+> **Everything here is subject to change!**
+> This is fairly final but anything here can change at any time.
+If something changes: just use it for new pieces of code.
+Don't worry about updating the old unless you are going back there anyway.
+If your bored or want some simple work and want to help out, that can be a great thing to do though!

 Below are some very basics:
 ```rust
 fn main(param1, param2) { // do not space pad brackets.